AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/enterprise-unlimited-edition/step-2-of-3-create-a-salesforce-user-for-marketo-enterprise-unlimited.md

 >[!TIP]
 >
->Create a dedicated Salesforce account (e.g. [`[email protected]`](http://docs.marketo.com/cdn-cgi/l/email-protection#89e4e8fbe2ecfde6c9f0e6fcfbeae6e4f9e8e7f0a7eae6e4)) to distinguish the changes made by Marketo versus other Salesforce users.
+>Create a dedicated Salesforce account (e.g., marketo@yourcompany.com) to distinguish the changes made by Marketo versus other Salesforce users.

 1. Type "Manage users" into the Nav search bar, then click on **Users**.
 Click on **New User**.